 Whether measured as a trait or a sate, hope is related to positive outcomes.
 In one study, researchers looked at the impact of hope on college academic achievement over the course of 6 years.
 Hope was related to a higher GPA 6 years later, even after taking into account the original GPA and ACT entrance examination scores of the participants.
 High hope students (relative to low hope students) were also more likely to have graduated and were less likely to be dismissed from school due to bad grades.

-, but not dispositional hope, was related to divergent thinking.
+In more recent research, Liz Day and her colleagues found that hope was related to academic achievement above and beyond IQ, divergent thinking (the ability to generate a lot of ideas), and Conscientiousness.
+In that study, trait was measured as a trait.
+Interestingly, Rebecca Görres at University College Utrecht found that situational hope, but not dispositional hope, was related to divergent thinking.
 In her study, participants who were instructed to think hopefully were better at making remote associations, generated a higher quanitity of ideas, and added more details to their ideas, compared to those who weren't instructed to think hopefully.
 This link between hope and divergent thinking makes sense, considering divergent thinkers are good at coming up with lots of different ideas and hope involves coming up with a number of diferent strategies for obtaining a goal.
 In terms of practical implications, Görres notes:

 "It seems that performance can be enhanced in the short term by reminding people that they have the motivation and the means to pursue a goal.
 This “situational hope” could potentially be useful in the future as a means of short-term intervention to enhance performance.
 By reminding people before tests or situations in which performance and achievement are required that they have the will and the ways to do well, possible potential can be better utilized."